robertbrodrecht/launchpad/README.md

   * CSS and JS may be part of the second theme.
   * Probably need to use locate_template instead of include.
 * SEO+Social Stuff
-  * Sitemaps
-  * Twitter Cards
   * Flipboard
 * Do a COMPLETE feature review to make sure everything still works.
 * More code documentation.
-* Decide about re-organizing /lib/
+* Decide about re-organizing /functions/

 To Do For 2.0